NoNickeD/NoNickeD/README.md

-### Hi there 👋
+### Hi there,

-- 🔎 Lots of repos around different projects and random information.
+🔎 Lots of repos around different projects and random information.
 Take a look around!

 Thanks for visiting!